On reduction and normalization in the computational core

-\begin{enumerate} \item $\reds$ is locally confluent and terminating, and so confluent. $\redid$ satisfies the diamond property of \Cref{fact:diamond}, and so is confluent. \item It is easily verified that $\redbc $ and $ \redid$ strongly commute, and so also $\redbc $ and $ \reds$.
-The claim then follow by Hindley-Rosen Lemma. \item $\redbc \cup \redid$ strongly commutes with $\reds$.
-This point is delicate because to close a diagram of the shape $\xrevredx{}{\sigma} \cdot \redid$ may require a $\redbc$ step, (see \Cref{ex:confluence}).
-The claim then follow by Hindley-Rosen Lemma. \item A counterexample is provided by the same diagram which is mentioned in the previous point \Cref{ex:confluence}, requiring a $\redbc$-step to close. \qedhere \end{enumerate} \end{proof}
+\begin{enumerate} \item $\reds$ is locally confluent and terminating, and so confluent. $\redid$ is quasi-diamond in the sense of \Cref{fact:diamond}, and hence confluent. \item It is easily verified that $\redbc $ and $ \redid$ strongly commute, and $\redbc $ and $ \reds$ do as well.
+The claim then follows by Hindley--Rosen Lemma. \item $\redbc \cup \redid$ strongly commutes with $\reds$.
+This point is delicate because to close a diagram of the shape $\xrevredx{}{\sigma} \cdot \redid$ may require a $\redbc$ step (see \Cref{ex:confluence}).
+The claim then follows by Hindley--Rosen Lemma. \item A counterexample is provided by the same diagram mentioned in the previous point (\Cref{ex:confluence}), requiring a $\redbc$ step to close. \qedhere \end{enumerate} \end{proof}

 \SLV{}{